Inventory Discrepancies in Apparel: The 8 Real Causes and How to Fix Each

 | Returns-heavy DTC categories | Return mishandling, channel sync gaps |

-The first row is the most common profile for apparel brands $5M to $100M.
-Channel sync gaps and allocation conflicts are the dominant causes for that profile, which means tightening receiving and picking processes (the workflow-level fixes) addresses a smaller share of the actual variance than the brand expects.
-The structural fix (one shared inventory record) addresses both dominant causes at once.
+The first row is the most common profile for apparel brands in the $5M to $100M range.
+Channel sync gaps and allocation conflicts are the dominant causes for that profile, which means tightening receiving or picking alone will not solve it.
+Those fixes matter, but they touch a smaller share of the variance.

-The structural fix that addresses most causes at once is consolidating product data, production, inventory, and orders into one connected operating record.
-With one record, channel sync gaps disappear (no separate channels to gap between), allocation conflicts become impossible (one allocation pool), and inter-warehouse transfers happen as movements within one system rather than between two.
+The brands that hold their gains consolidate the inventory record first.
+With one shared record, channel sync gaps disappear (there are no separate channels to gap between), allocation conflicts become impossible (one allocation pool), and inter-warehouse transfers happen as movements within one system rather than between two.
 Receiving and picking errors persist (those are physical workflow problems) but the variance they produce is bounded and visible.
+This is the structural intent behind Uphance as the unified apparel operations platform: one record for product data, production, inventory, and orders, so the discrepancy surface shrinks rather than scales.

 What does sustainable improvement actually look like?